hashicorp/packer/website/source/docs/builders/virtualbox.html.markdown

 * `ssh_password` (string) - The password for `ssh_username` to use to
   authenticate with SSH.
 By default this is the empty string.

+* `ssh_port` (int) - The port that SSH will be listening on in the guest virtual machine.
+By default this is 22.

 * `ssh_wait_timeout` (string) - The duration to wait for SSH to become available.
 By default this is "20m", or 20 minutes.
 Note that this should be quite long since the timer begins as soon as virtual machine is booted.